 Where to Stay When Diving at Aliwal Shoal

 When shark diving in South Africa you’ll need to go back at different times of the year to see all the shark species, but no matter when you go, you’ll come back with a newfound respect for these incredible creatures.

 View Shark Diving in South Africa in a larger map

-Thank you to Roland from African Dive Adventures and Mickey from Agulhaus House and Diving for your hospitality.
-I hope our paths will cross again.
+Note: Thank you to Roland from African Dive Adventures and Mickey from Agulhaus House and Diving for their hospitality.